Classic Car Brake Fluid

 Most of us never flush and replace the brake fluid in our daily drivers, let alone our classic cars.
 Many repair shops will perform a brake job and not even consider the old fluid.
 Passenger cars very seldom get a brake fluid change, making the wet boiling point even more important.
 A quick look in any owner's manual will show the manufacturers recommended maintenance of replacing brake fluid is at least every three years.

-If you use DOT 3 fluid, flush and refill every 12 months (ideally).
+If you use DOT 3 fluid, flush and refill every 12 months is recommended (ideally).
 If you use DOT 4, flush and refill every 18 to 24 months.

 If you would prefer to change the fluid based on actual levels of contamination, you can test boiling point directly or indirectly.
 You can also measure the amount of copper in the system with test strips.
 Changing your old car's brake fluid exchange is good insurance against bigger, more expensive repairs.